Providence Saint John's Health Center

 Third trimester: Your to-do list

 If you haven’t yet taken a childbirth preparation class, please see if you can fit one in.
-View our online class schedule and select a date that is convenient for you.

 - Take a pre-birth tour of Providence Saint John’s so you’ll know where to check in, where to park and how to register - and you can also take another look around.